Uzlopak/blog/case.md

 Till now we did not write any code.
 Now the time has come to write our first proof of concept.

 So now we check the fastify documentation.
-We dont want to change fastify core if it is not necessary.
-Fastify provides hooks to modify its behaviour.
+We don't want to change fastify core if it is not necessary.
+Fastify provides hooks to modify its behavior.
 So we have to read the documentation about [hooks](https://fastify.dev/docs/latest/Reference/Hooks/).
 We need to hook later in the request-lifecycle and have the payload.
 The `onResponse`-hook does not have the payload, but the `onSend`-hook has.